La razón de mi vida: Authorship

-Despite being credited to Eva Perón, much of the writing of the book wasn't done by her.
+Despite being credited to Eva Perón, much of the writing of the book was not done by her.
 In 1950, Spanish journalist Manuel Penella da Silva was hired to work on a memoir for Eva.
 At the end of that year, a completed manuscript of what would eventually become La Razón de Mi Vida was presented to Juan Perón and other members of his administration for review.
 It was disliked by those who read it, for reasons including the fact the language used was more consistent with the Spanish dialect in Spain than in Argentina.
 Juan Perón gave the manuscript to Raúl Menda, one of his speechwriters.
 The manuscript was heavily reworked, removing things such as a chapter of feminist analysis of Eva and her political contributions.
 The final version produced by these revisions is the version of the book seen today.
 Due to the high involvement of the Peron regime in its creation, many historians consider the book a work of propaganda more than an accurate account of Eva Perón's life.